Riding and Driving Lessons, Field Boarding and Training

 Meet Tres Bien.
 He's a wonderful and sweet Arabian/Shetland Pony Cross born in 1998.
 He loves all people, well, not my former boarder Elizabeth, but everyone else.
 He is great on the lunge line and loves to play in the round pen.
 At 15+hands and with a sturdy build, he can carry a full-sized adult.
 He loves to canter, and will even canter in place a few strides, if you get it right.
 He has a reasonable leg yield and a beginning half pass.
 He's been a bit overly enthusiastic at jumping, but he's now discovered his 'groove' and is teaching some students how to jump.
 Trails are not his thing.
 But he never bores of the ring!

 Meet Timo, short for Ultimo.
 He's a 15.1 hand Lusitano born in 2001.
 He's good-natured, handsome with a bit of golden retriever tossed in for personality.
-He's my primary TREC horse and seems to tolerate the 12 km rides and complicated obstacles.
+He's my primary TREC horse and main ride.
 He came in 3rd out of 20 horses at his first TREC trial, The VA State TREC Championships.
 Here he is attempting his first leg yield (and my first as well.)
 Not too bad for two beginners even if I have a bit of a lean going on.